In this article

 The automated P2P solution's approval workflow is designed to ensure compliance and control by adhering to predefined organizational rules.
 For instance, invoices exceeding a specified dollar threshold may require additional approvals.

-1. Finalizing the payment process
+7. Finalizing the payment process

-The last step in the Purchase-to-Pay process is executing the payment to suppliers.
-While payment methods can differ from one company to another, the trend towards electronic payments is becoming increasingly prevalent due to their efficiency and cost-effectiveness.
+While payment methods can differ among companies, the trend toward electronic payments is becoming increasingly prevalent due to their efficiency and cost-effectiveness.

-Automated Clearing House (ACH) transactions and virtual credit cards are popular electronic payment methods that reduce processing times and minimize the risks associated with physical checks and cash.
+Automated clearing house (ACH) transactions and virtual credit cards are popular electronic payment methods that reduce processing times and minimize the risks associated with physical checks and cash.

 Despite the advantages of electronic payments, some organizations continue to use traditional methods like paper checks due to existing financial practices or specific business needs.